 - Updated Procedure #194.4 Loan of Board-Owned Technology

 Programs and Pilot Projects

-- Provided an After School Skills Development Program for 300 students with Autism Spectrum Disorder (ASD) with a focus on personalized goal setting and skill building in collaboration with families.
+- Provided a virtual After School Skills Development Program for approximately 90 students with Autism Spectrum Disorder (ASD) with a focus on personalized social skill goal setting and skill building in collaboration with families.

-- Continuing to train staff as Empower™ Reading Program instructors to deliver intensive support to struggling readers;
+- Continued to train staff as Empower™ Reading Program instructors to deliver intensive support to struggling readers.

 Professional Learning Opportunities

 - Continued to provide virtual Special Education Resource Teacher (SERT) training to all new SERTs in elementary and secondary schools, as well as virtual Individual Education Plan (IEP) and SSNET drop-in sessions for all SERTs/teachers.